SAGE-X-project/sage-contracts/ethereum/docs/INTEGRATION-GUIDE.md

   const voteInfo = await teeRegistry.getVoteInfo(proposalId, wallet.address);

   if (voteInfo.hasVoted) {
-    console.log("⚠️  You have already voted on this proposal");
+    console.log("You have already voted on this proposal");
     return;
   }